rossta/sudokill/README.markdown

 ### Dependencies ###

 **Mac / Linux**

-I recommend using Ruby version 1.8.7 or above
+I recommend using Ruby version 1.8.7 or above.
+If you need to upgrade your rubies, use [RVM](http://rvm.beginrescueend.com/).

 	$ ruby -v

-If you need to upgrade your rubies, use [RVM](http://rvm.beginrescueend.com/)

-Make sure you have rubygems installed
+Make sure you have rubygems installed.
+If you need rubygems, download from [rubygems.org](http://rubygems.org/pages/download).

 	$ gem -v

-If you need rubygems, download from [rubygems.org](http://rubygems.org/pages/download)

 Add the project gems: